 As pointed out in the section on how distributed tracing works, a tracing ID is generated and propagated throughout the flow or path of the request.
 This helps maintain the unique thread of the trace.

-However, unless you are using an end-to-end distributed tracing system like Middleware, you can only trace the backend flow of your applications.
 This can introduce challenges contrary to the point of tracing because software teams may not know whether errors have their root cause in the frontend (which isn’t covered by some tracing platforms) or the backend.

 Open-source distributed tracing standards